mattmuroya/calculator_test_selenium/README.md

 ### Pages

 Each file in the `pages` directory contains a class representing a web page to be tested.
-The class contains all the element locators and interaction methods (WebDriver calls) for that page.
-These methods are used to create the actual test scripts, allowing the driver to interact with the page.
+The class contains all of the element locators and interaction methods (WebDriver calls) for that page.
+These methods are used to create the actual test scripts.

 The sample page file `calculator.py` contains the `CalculatorPage` class which represents